-For most cleaner products, you pour a measured amount of cleaner into the water in the evaporative cooler pan, then run the cooler on pump mode for about 20 minutes.
+To use most cleaner products, you pour a measured amount of cleaner directly into the water in the evaporative cooler pan, then you run the cooler on pump mode for about 20 minutes.
 The scale and minerals will get washed out into the pan.
-Then, you drain the water, flush out the pan, and refill it with clean water.
+Finally, you drain the water, flush out the pan, and refill it with clean water.

 A purge pump helps to keep the water in your evaporative cooler clean all summer long.
 It cleans the water in the cooler automatically every 6 to 8 hours of use by pumping a percentage of the water out of the pan so it can be replaced with fresh water.
 Purge pumps are easy to hook up; they have a special two-sided plug that plugs into the existing pump electrical outlet, then the cooler pump plugs into the back of the purge pump plug.
 The water that's discarded by the purge pump can be used to irrigate a nearby garden, plants, or trees so it isn't wasted.